 - Rinse lentils well

-- Place lentils in large sauce pot and cover with water just to cover the lentils.
-Put on medium low heat and bring to boil
+- Place lentils in large sauce pot with water, just enough to cover the lentils.
+Put on medium low heat and bring to a boil.

-- In another pot, bring a good amount of water to a boil.
+- In another pot, bring a goodf amount of water to a boil.
 After boiling, keep on simmer/warm.

-- In small saucepan, saute chopped onion in a little veggie broth or, if no heart disease, a scant amount of olive oil.
+- In small sauce pan, saute chopped onion in a little veggie broth or, if no heart disease, a scant amount of extra-virgin, cold pressed olive oil.

 - As lentils begin to simmer, the water will be absorbed.
-Add the very hot water from boiling water pot, and add enough to just cover the lentils.
-Bring lentils to low boil and simmer.
-Keep adding water as water is absorbed.
+Ladle the very hot water, a little at a time to the lentils, just enough to cover.
+Keep adding this water as water is absorbed.

-- After about 20 minutes add the can of tomato sauce and mix well.
+- After 20 minutes, add the can of tomato sauce.

 - Add salt and pepper to taste.

-- Takes about 45 minutes for lentils to cook.
+- Take about 25 minutes for lentils to cook.

-Adding the Pasta: I usually use either cappellini or spaghettini, cut in quarters.
-I cook the pasta and when draining, I leave a wee bit of water in the spaghetti.
-Then ladel the lentils into the spaghetti, taste for salt and pepper and enjoy.
+Add the pasta: I usually use cappellini or spaghettini pasta, cut in quarters.
+After pasta has cooked, I drain but leave a week bit of the hot water in the pot.
+Then ladle the lentils into the spaghetti, taste for salt and pepper, and enjoy!
+You can also add cooked cut up greens to the dish, if you like.